Guest Blogger Marissa from Postcards to Seattle

-Our Guest blogger for this week’s edition of Explore My City is Marissa Dohan who blogs at Postcards to Seattle.
+Our guest for this week’s edition of Explore My City is Marissa Dohan who blogs at Postcards to Seattle.
 She is a Seattle native who loves to travel and frequently takes her visitors with kids around her great city, here she gives us the inside scoop on some of the not so obvious attractions to consider.

 Where In Seattle to Take Your Visitors With Kids